bytesunite/li-react-building-pwas/chapter-2-setup-create-react-app/2-4-install-serve.md

 The instructor shows how to install the *serve* package globally, but you can also choose to install it locally for a project.

-Locally (project): I installed it this way, to prevent polluting the global environment.
+Locally (project): To prevent polluting the global environment I will run the serve package locally.
 When you install packages locally you can install different versions for each project.
 When you install globally you are limited to a single version.<br>
+NOTE: "npx" (not "npm") is used to run a command from a local or remote npm package.
+It will execute node.js packages directly from the npm registry (or a local package) without needing to install them globally on your system.
+This is useful for running one-time commands or trying out packages without cluttering your environment.
+First is <br>
 `my-application/$ npx serve`

 Globally (environment): The instructor installed it this way:<br>